Barissa-Imran/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * The number will be stored in the environment variable `NUM`.

 `100-decimal_to_hexadecimal` - Converts a number from base 10 to base 16.

+`101-rot13` - Encodes and decodes text using the rot13 encryption.
+Assume ASCII.